Bubbler-4/cargo-boj/README.md

 # Cargo-BOJ

+**IMPORTANT NOTE:** Cargo-BOJ is no longer maintained because it can no longer scrape BOJ pages.
+As of May 2024, BOJ uses AWS WAF challenge, which requires running Javascript to pass through.
+[Gaboja](https://github.com/Bubbler-4/rust-problem-solving/tree/main/gaboja) is a rewrite using Webdriver with similar functionality.

 Test and submit solutions to BOJ (Baekjoon Online Judge) problems.

 Defaults are geared towards Rust solutions, but non-Rust usage is supported as well.